ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-brainfuck.md

 layout: post
 ---

-Brainfuck is the smallest software language.
-It has the smallest compiler.
+Brainfuck has the smallest compiler among all other software languages.
+That is why it is known as the smallest software language in the world(for now :).

 - [ - ] is the smallest program which can be written in this language.
 - ASCII Table is used for the character mapping.